PolyhedraTech/m-n-CAk-examples/README.txt

 - **humidity.doc**: A raster file containing the description of the humidity layer.
 - **humidity.img**: A raster file containing the data of the humidity layer.

+### Wind Layer Raster Files
+- **wind.doc**: A raster file containing the description of the wind layer.
+- **wind.img**: A raster file containing the data of the wind layer.

 ### Other Files
 - **README.txt**: This file provides an overview of the project and explanations for the different files included.

 ## Goal of Wildfire_on_m_n-CAk.py
 The goal of the code in `Wildfire_on_m_n-CAk.py` is to simulate the spread of a wildfire using a cellular automaton model based on m:n-CAk.
-The simulation takes into account various factors such as vegetation type, and humidity levels to model the propagation of the fire over a landscape.
+The simulation takes into account various factors such as vegetation type, humidity levels, and wind conditions to model the propagation of the fire over a landscape.
 The output of the simulation is a video that visually represents the spread of the wildfire over time, providing insights into how different conditions affect the fire's behavior.
-The simulation can be done over Z and over R and the results are equivalent because vicinity, nucleous and combination function are euqivalent and both models are based over the discrete topology.
+The simulation can be done over Z and over R and the results are equivalent because vicinity, nucleous and combination function are equivalent and both models are based over the discrete topology.

 ## Running the Simulation
 To run the simulation, execute the `Wildfire_on_m_n-CAk.py` script.